open-mmlab/mmdetection/README.md

 Supported arguments are:

 - --validate: perform evaluation every k (default=1) epochs during the training.
-- --work_dir <WORK_DIR>: if specified, the path in config file will be overwritten.
+- --work_dir <WORK_DIR>: if specified, the path in config file will be replaced.

 Expected results in WORK_DIR: